10up/gutenberg-best-practices/training/03-styles.md

 ```

 6. Next, we need to be sure this custom style registration is imported.
 See the [index.js](https://gitlab.10up.com/exercises/gutenberg-lessons/-/blob/trunk/themes/10up-theme/includes/block-styles/index.js) file found in `block-styles` and add the above file name as an import (`import './cta-starter';`);
-7. Add a style using the new `is-style-thick-border` classname.
-This has already been done for you in the [`call-to-action.css`](https://gitlab.10up.com/exercises/gutenberg-lessons/-/blob/trunk/themes/10up-theme/assets/css/frontend/components/blocks/call-to-action.css) file.
+7. In the Editor, edit your block and apply the new style.
+This will add the classname: `is-style-thick-border` to the block output.
+There are styles associated with this classname created for you here: [`call-to-action.css`](https://gitlab.10up.com/exercises/gutenberg-lessons/-/blob/trunk/themes/10up-theme/assets/css/frontend/components/blocks/call-to-action.css) file.

 And voila!
 We've added a new style for our custom block!